jcloudpub/speedy/README.md

 Introduction
 ============

-speedy is a distributed storage system designed to provide high availability, high performance, strong consistency and scalability special for docker registry(Docker Registry API v1).
+Speedy is a distributed storage system designed to provide high availability, high performance, strong consistency and scalability special for docker registry(Docker Registry API v1).

-Speedy consist of 8 main parts: docker-registry-speedy-driver, ImageServer, ChunkMaster, ChunkServer, ChunkServer Agent, MetaServer, Monitor and Transfer.

 Speedy has 6 key parts: